Get the Low Down On This Year’s Digital Marketing Trends

-Local companies are finding lots innovative ways to use Live to showcase products and to take you on a user journey.
+Local companies are finding lots of innovative ways to use Live to showcase products and to take you on a user journey.

 For example, influencers live stream events to make their followers feel they’re part of the experience, i.e. makeup masterclasses, fashion shows etc.

 Apple TV is also becoming increasingly popular this year.
 West Elm-online furniture retailers are making great use of both Apple TV and YouTube for advertising, by coming up with creative and engaging video content ideas to both promote the product and woo the audience by using professional product videos.

 2) New Art of Storytelling and Different Types of Content Marketing

 It all started with Snapchat, and now platforms such as Instagram Stories and Facebook Stories are taking it upon themselves to reform the art of storytelling.